edegreef/arctic-whales-resequencing/README.md

 * *SMC++*:
   1. Prep files for SMC++
   2. Run vcf2smc for each scaffold
-  3. Run SMC++ estimate with 100 iterations
+  3. Run SMC++ estimate with 100 iterations/arrays
   4. Plot through SMC++
-  5. Nicer plot (combined with PSMC) is in main demography folder
+  5. Nicer plot (combined with PSMC) is in main demography folder "smcpp_and_psmc_plot.R"
+  6. Additional scripts for looking at population splits (twopop)
 * *GONE*:
+  1. Keep only scaffolds >10Mb
-  1. Prep files for GONE
+  2. Prep files for GONE
-  2. Run GONE
+  3. Run GONE
-  3. Plot GONE in R
+  4. Plot GONE in R
 * *strataG*
   1. Prep files for strataG
   2. Run ldNe function in strataG